Does your car insurance and registration have to be under the same name?

 On This Page

-With this article, we’ll take a look at when insurance companies will cover a vehicle if the registration is under a different name, so you can find the best coverage available in your area.
-We’ll also walk you through some common situations where a car’s insurance and registration could be under different names.
+This article will examine when insurance companies cover vehicles registered under a different name and help you find the best coverage options in your area.
+We’ll also cover common scenarios where a car’s insurance and registration may differ.

 There are a number of situations where someone may want to obtain insurance for a car that’s registered under someone else’s name.
 Maybe you’re a young driver looking to purchase insurance for a car that you drive but your parent or guardian owns.
 Or you could be looking for temporary insurance coverage for a caregiver or visiting relative who frequently borrows your vehicle.

-In nearly all states, there is no law that requires the insurance and registration for a car to have the same driver’s name.
-That said, individual car insurance companies may refuse to cover a car that’s not registered to the same driver that’s purchasing the insurance policy.
 The one exception is the state of New York, where the name on a car insurance policy needs to be the same as the name on the car registration.

 If you’re trying to obtain coverage so another member of your household, such as your spouse or child, can drive a car registered in your name, you may be able to add them to your existing insurance policy.
 In some cases, you may need to add the other member of your household to your vehicle’s registration, meaning you’d both be registered drivers of the vehicle.

 Many car insurance companies will cover your vehicle if it’s registered in someone else’s name.
 Insurance companies may ask to contact the registered owner of the car for their information and approval, but only you will need to be listed on the insurance policy once it’s set up.
-(For more information, read our “Auto-Owners Car Insurance Review“).
+(For more information, read our Auto-Owners car insurance review).

 According to Fox Business, an insurance company may refuse to insure a car that’s not in your name if you have a driving record that shows DUIs or accidents where you were responsible.
 Insurance companies may also refuse to cover you if you’ve had gaps in your coverage history.

 Some insurance companies may refuse to cover your vehicle if it’s registered in someone else’s name.
 This can be because of your specific arrangement with the vehicle’s registered owner or because of a general policy the insurance company has.
-That said, you should be able to find multiple insurance companies in your area that will offer you a policy — as long as you don’t have any serious violations or other red flags on your driving record.

 You might also want to consider having both yourself and the vehicle’s registered owner listed on the insurance policy as drivers.
 This can make it easier to secure a policy.
 Depending on your relationship to the vehicle’s owner, it may even make sense to update the title to a car so that both of you are listed as owners.